- AI Statistics in Sports and Gaming

-1. Player performance
+1. Player Performance

 Thanks to predictive analytics, AI in sports is used to boost performance and health.
-With the help of wearable technology, the athletes can gather information on strain and tear levels and can further avoid serious injuries.
+With the help of wearable technology, athletes can gather information on strain and tear levels and can further avoid serious injuries.
 This also helps the team shape strong tactics and strategies and maximize their strength.

 - Motion tracking and detection

-- Color tracking and
+- Color tracking

 - Color and template combination tracking

-One popular real use example of AI in sports is determining the swimmer’s performance below water filters using human pose estimation.
+One popular use of AI in sports is determining the swimmer’s performance below water filters using human pose estimation.
 This method takes over the ancient quantitative evaluation method by manually annotating the swimmer’s body.

-2. Personalized training and diet plans
+2. Personalized Training and Diet Plans

 Not to forget about the featured AI-based fitness apps that have flooded the market.
 These tools and techniques can now train algorithms to detect human poses in real-time.